-- The Party must hold the party's first annual general meeting within 18 months of the day the party was registered under the Act. - (2) The Party must hold subsequent annual general meetings within: - (a) 6 months of the last day of the party's financial year, or - (b) the later period allowed or prescribed in accordance with the Act, section 37(2)(b). - (3) Subject to the Act and subclauses (1) and (2), the annual general meeting is to be held at the place and time determined by the committee. - (4) The business that may be transacted at an annual general meeting includes the following: - (a) confirming the minutes of the previous annual general meeting and any special general meetings held since the previous annual general meeting, - (b) receiving reports from the committee on the party's activities during the previous financial year, - (c) electing office-bearers and ordinary committee members, - (d) receiving and considering financial statements or reports required to be submitted to members of the party under the Act.
+- (1) The association must hold the association's first annual general meeting within 18 months of the day the association was registered under the Act. - (2) The association must hold subsequent annual general meetings within: - (a) 6 months of the last day of the association's financial year, or - (b) the later period allowed or prescribed in accordance with the Act, section 37(2)(b). - (3) Subject to the Act and subclauses (1) and (2), the annual general meeting is to be held at the place and time determined by the committee. - (4) The business that may be transacted at an annual general meeting includes the following: - (a) confirming the minutes of the previous annual general meeting and any special general meetings held since the previous annual general meeting,

+- (b) receiving reports from the committee on the association's activities during the previous financial year, - (c) electing office-bearers and ordinary committee members, - (d) receiving and considering financial statements or reports required to be submitted to members of the association under the Act.